Integrating Axe Developer Hub with CI/CD platforms

-The REST service expects as input an axe Developer Hub API key and Git commit SHA, and its response object contains, among other data, the following:
+The REST service expects as input an Axe Developer Hub API key, your project ID, and a Git commit SHA.
+Within the response object you'll see:

 • The number of accessibility errors found during the last test run